Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 Your RDS Custom DB instance is in a virtual private cloud (VPC) based on the Amazon VPC service, just like an Amazon EC2 instance or Amazon RDS instance.
 You provide and configure your own VPC.
 Thus, you have full control over your instance networking setup.

 RDS Custom sends communication from your DB instance to other AWS services.
-To make sure that RDS Custom can communicate, it validates network connectivity to the following AWS services:
+Make sure the following services are accessible from the subnet in which you create your RDS Custom DB instances:

 • Amazon CloudWatch